terraform-google-modules/terraform-google-container-vm/README.md

 - Perform `kitchen destroy` command
   - Performs a `terraform destroy -force`

-Before running integration tests, you need to configure `terraform.tfvars` for your particular environment by running `cp test/fixtures/shared/terraform.tfvars.sample test/fixtures/shared/terraform.tfvars` and editing `test/fixtures/shared/terraform.tfvars` to reflect your testing environment.
+Before running integration tests, you need to configure `terraform.tfvars` for your particular environment editing `test/fixtures/shared/terraform.tfvars` to reflect your testing environment.

 You can then use the following command to run the integration test in the root folder